 Adding more pages

-- Type the name of your page inside double brackets.
-(1 in screenshot below) You can preview it by clicking the "preview" button towards the bottom of the screen.
+- Type the name of your page inside double brackets. (top image in screenshot below) You can preview it by clicking the "preview" button towards the bottom of the screen.

 - Press the "save" button.

-- Now click the (red) link for one of the pages (2 in screenshot below) and you will be prompted to create it in the same way you create the first page:
+- Now click the link in italics for one of the pages (bottom image in screenshot below) and you will be prompted to create it in the same way you create the first page:

-- A page once created has a blue link.
+- A page once created no longer has italics.

 Note: Non-Boost themes have a New option from the navigation block for creating new pages, but you will still need to copy and paste the name of the new page onto the immediate parent page and surround it with double brackets.
 This creates a link to your new page and makes it accessible from the main Wiki page.
 Otherwise nobody will recognise the so called lost new page.